DS-100/DS-100.github.io/fa18faq.md

 **A.** The enrollment system as currently configured will only allow you to enroll if you meet **all** of the requirements below:

--   Completion of Engineering 7 or Data 8.
+-   Completion of Data 8.

--   Completion of CS61A or CS88.
+-   Completion of CS61A or CS88 or Engineering 7.

 -   Completion or current enrollment in EE16A or Math54.
 Note: You must add EE16A or Math54 before DS100, otherwise the course enrollment system will not allow you to enroll.